-The Program may request to use the statewide calculator to estimate savings if an applicant submits a model that is difficult to understand or ambiguous.
+The Program uses the statewide calculator to estimate savings if an applicant submits a model that is difficult to understand or ambiguous.

 For projects where there is no existing cooling system prior to the installation of the heat pump system, the contractor should enter the capacity of a single unit of the proposed heat pump system as the equipment baseline.